Charitable Gift Annuity

-Real Estate with Causes charitable gift annuity program is setup to help you, the donor, increase your current income from rental property while enjoying significant tax deductions.
+Real Estate with Causes charitable gift annuity program is setup to help you, the donor, increase your current income from property you own while enjoying significant tax deductions.

 Charitable Gift Annuity

 A Charitable Gift Annuity is a donation that falls in the category of Planned Giving.
-It involves a contract between a donor and Real Estate with Causes, whereby the donor transfers property to Real Estate with Causes in exchange for a partial tax deduction and an income stream, expressed as a percentage of the original principal amount, to not more than two people for life..
-Generally, there are three "versions" of each "type" of agreement.
-The "versions" are:
+It involves a contract between you the donor, and Real Estate with Causes, whereby the donor transfers property to our 501c3 charity in exchange for a partial tax deduction and an income stream, expressed as a percentage of the original principal amount, to not more than two people for life..
+Generally, there are three “versions” of each “type” of agreement.
+The “versions” are:

 “Single Life” Agreement…